 A future upgrade might use negative values for this field, or otherwise change its interpretation. - There is no relation between the values of the version field of a transaction, and the nVersion field of a block header. - Like other serialized fields of type compactSize uint, the solutionSize field MUST be encoded with the minimum number of bytes (3 in this case), and other encodings MUST be rejected.
 This is necessary to avoid a potential attack in which a miner could test several distinct encodings of each Equihash solution against the difficulty filter, rather than only the single intended encoding. - As in Bitcoin, the nTime field MUST represent a time strictly greater than the median of the timestamps of the past PoWMedianBlockSpan blocks.
 The Bitcoin Developer Reference [Bitcoin-Block] was previously in error on this point, but has now been corrected. - The rule limiting nTime to be no later than $90 \cdot 60$ seconds after the median-time-past is a retrospective consensus change, applied as a soft fork in zcashd v2.1.1-1.
-It had not been violated by any block from the given block heights in the consensus block chains of either the production or test networks. - There are no changes to the block version number or format for Overwinter. - Although the block version number does not change for Sapling, the previously reserved (and ignored) field hashReserved has been repurposed for hashFinalSaplingRoot.
-There are no other format changes. - There are no changes to the block version number or format for Blossom.
+It had not been violated by any block from the given block heights in the consensus block chains of either the production or test networks. - There are no changes to the block version number or format for Overwinter.

+- · Although the block version number does not change for Sapling, the previously reserved (and ignored) field hashReserved has been repurposed for hashFinalSaplingRoot.
+There are no other format changes. - There are no changes to the block version number or format for Blossom. - The hashFinalSaplingRoot field is renamed to hashLightClientRoot, and its semantics changed according to [ZIP-221].